washingtonyachtclub/documents/WYC_Windsurf_Policies.md

 Southerly winds at SSP are often characterized by intense gusts and shifts in direction between the south and west.
 Southerly and westerly winds are offshore winds at SSP, which increase the risk of being blown offshore.
 To mitigate this risk, if steady winds are above 11 knots, or intermittent or frequent whitecaps are seen offshore towards Kirkland, the following policies must be adhered to:

 1. Only skippers may windsurf unsupervised.
 2. In Southerly winds, the 6th street wind meter in Kirkland should be used to determine true wind speed.
-Dependent on direction, this wind meter tends to be a few mph less than actual.
+Dependent on direction, this wind meter tends to read a few knots lower than the actual wind speed.
 SSP and WYC wind meters are not accurate gauges what-so-ever of southerly winds.
    1. Another option is this king county buoy (is in meters per second, convert to knots): https://green2.kingcounty.gov/lake-buoy/Meteorology.aspx?Buoy=Washington
    2. In the case that the wind meters are down, look for whitecaps offshore towards Kirkland
 3. Members attempting their skipper test must hold an intermediate rating already.